kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 #### Client visibility

-In order to make `DryRun` more visibility to clients we will add a client visibility option to policy bindings.
+In order to make `DryRun` more visible to clients we will add a client visibility option to policy bindings.

 This is largely focused at making deployment/rollout more manageable.